NguyenTrungTin/linux-desktop/README.md

 > A collection of awesome themes and icons that I use on my Gnome Destop, run on Ubuntu and ArchLinux Operating System

-> Thank all opensourcers for their hard-working to build and push beautiful and pushed to [Gnome-Look website](https://www.gnome-look.org/)
+> Thank all opensourcers for their hard-working to build beautiful themes and icons for Linux Ecosystem.

 ## Getting Started